-I like that the DeepArt.io desktop app lets you upload your own style to transfer.
+I liked that the DeepArt.io desktop app let me upload a style to transfer.
 I decided to transfer the style of Monday Morning Meetings painting onto Self-portrait.

 Both my inner and outer voices thought what the algorithm generated was a masterpiece.